 A year ago, I got interested in getting a DVMEGA-based multi-mode access point that I could use either at home or on the road, but until recently, the project had not gotten done.

-Note: This article currently only covers using the access point with a D-Star radio.
-I will be adding info about DMR and other DV modes.
+Note: This article only covers using the access point with a D-Star radio.
+But it also works well with DMR (Brandmeister and DMR+) and C4FM/Fusion.

 This access point is based on the DVMEGA Raspberry Pi Dualband Radio board, but instead of plugging it into a Pi and running Digital Voice programs there, you instead plug it into a Combitronics BlueStack-Micro-plus board.
 This little board provides BlueTooth communications with an appropriate computer running BlueDV software.
 In other words, the Pi is replaced by a BlueTooth board and a pc, smartphone or tablet.
 The result takes up very little space and consumes little power.
 It makes a small footprint in the shack, and is also perfect when travelling.